 Each home has different power needs.
 Some may need to use more appliances during a power outage while some may be enough with having just a few of them running.
 But in general, a generator that can provide between 5,000 and 7,500 watts would be enough to power a house.
 It could already accommodate an air conditioner, sump pump, refrigerator, laptop, TV, and some light bulbs.
 This would already make for a comfortable experience during an emergency loss of power until the electricity goes back.

 Getting the right size for your generator will ensure that your power needs are met during an outage.
 You will avoid experiencing power failures which could also damage your unit.
 It will also ensure that your investment will pay off because the lifespan of your generator can last a long time.
-It would take a longer time before you need to buy a replacement.
-Most importantly, having the right size of generator will ensure your safety.
+It would take a long time before you need to buy a replacement.
+Most importantly, having the right size generator will ensure your safety.
 It will prevent short circuits and the possibility of fire.
 It will also protect your appliances from damage.
 We’re also talking about your health.
 It will help keep you comfortable and avoid heatstroke.
-This is why it is important for you to get the right size of the generator for your home.
+This is why it is important for you to get the right size of generator for your home.

 To sum it up, if you live in a disaster-prone area, it’s best to get a home standby, large inverter, or a portable generator to accommodate your power needs during an emergency.
 These types of generators can provide the wattage that you need to have essential appliances running efficiently when the power goes off.
 It is always best to consult with your trusted electrician before buying one to get professional advice regarding the right size generator for your house.